-In 2014, the American Physical Society held a balanced panel discussion, with experts on each side of the climate debate, which included a discussion of climate sensitivity.
+• In 2014, the American Physical Society held a balanced panel discussion, with experts on each side of the climate debate, which included a discussion of climate sensitivity.
 The APS has the transcript on their web site (or here).
 (I wrote to them in 2019, 2020, 2021 & 2022, asking for a copy of the recording of the event, but they've never responded.) ↑